wacncontent/CustomizeTool/addCommentOutput/articles/sql-database/sql-database-elastic-query-getting-started.md

 ### Cost
 There is no additional charge for using the Elastic Database Query feature.
 However, at this time this feature is available only on premium databases as an end point, but the shards can be of any service tier.

-For pricing information see [SQL Database Pricing <!-- deleted by customization Details](/home/features/sql-database/#price) --><!-- keep by customization: begin --> Details](http://www.windowsazure.cn/home/features/sql-database/#price) <!-- keep by customization: end -->.
+For pricing information see [SQL Database Pricing Details](/home/features/sql-database/#price).

 [AZURE.INCLUDE [elastic-scale-include](../includes/elastic-scale-include.md)]